Monarda bradburiana

 For

-Please contact us by email with your address for shipping charges & availability on potted plants
+Please contact us by email with your zip code and number of plants for shipping charges and availability on potted plants

 We accept payment by check, money order, and through Paypal